stargazer33/remote4me.com/_posts/2018-04-22-why-another-job-aggregator.md

 The author found no site capable to do both the aggregation and the correct classification “remote vs onsite job”.
 Additionally, the per-technology-stack job classification of existing job boards/aggregators is far from optimal (all the Javascript, Java and, let say, Python jobs are in one huge list: have fun searching it).

 Therefore this site was built.
-It distinguishes between the “100% remote” and the “50% remote” jobs.
+It distinguishes between the <a href="/faq/2018/04/22/what-does-a-100-percent-remote-job-mean" >"100% remote"</a> and the <a href="/faq/2018/04/25/what-does-a-50-percent-remote-job-mean">"50% remote"</a> jobs.
 And it categorizes tech jobs by position and technology stack.
 Additionally, it tags the job ads with the time zone and work authorization tags.